 This morning I woke up tired.
 I had gone to sleep with a lot on my mind and I must have been thinking very hard in my sleep.
 Many pending tasks in my head.
 A to-do list which I needed to write down and tick off this morning.
 But as happens very often, serious-looking potentially busy mornings like this often end up being spent doing nothing, wasted.
 Not even reading a novel or listening to Mahmood Khalil Husary’s unique and emotive tarteel (his rendition of ar-Rahman is unbelievable, heavenly).
 Just doing nothing.
 Plain nothing.
 Or spent listening to BBC Hausa service.
 Today, my mind just simply wandered as I lay on my bed.
 Seemingly without direction, aimlessly.
 It visited many places and times.
 Doors and stairways from one room led to another.
 Like a house with many rooms on many floors.
-All the memories were connected, entwined, entangled.
+Memories connected, entwined, entangled.
 The memories kept going back in time and finally ending in the present.
 Ancient memories mixed with recent.
 It started with news of Mugabe’s death.
 I had been listening to BBC Hausa and Mugabe had been on the news before I slept off despite my best efforts.
-Mugabe, Harare, Salisbury, Rhodesia, Old books, Pacesetter series, Ilorin.
+Mugabe, Harare, Salisbury, Rhodesia, old books, Pacesetter series, Ilorin.
 And tuwo ati gbegiri.